Arkansas Court Records

 Is Arkansas a Common Law State for Marriage?

-As of 2023, Arkansas state laws do not recognize common-law marriages.
+As of 2025, Arkansas state laws do not allow common-law marriages to be enacted within state limits.
 Unlike conventional marriages, couples in a common-law marriage do not need a marriage license.
-To enter a common marriage, the couple must have lived together for a long time.
-Also, they must inform their families and friends about the nature of their relationships.
+To enter a common law marriage, the couple should have lived together for a long time and informed their families and friends about the nature of their relationship.

 Does Arkansas Recognize Common Law Marriages in Other States?